studyprofile00-stack/eurocontrol_luxury_private_aviation_project/README.md

 pip install -r requirements.txt
 ```

-### 4. Add Eurocontrol flight data
+### 4. Update BASE to your local storage path
 The notebook contains a data download section that fetches raw Eurocontrol Parquet files (~X GB total).
-Set the BASE variable at the top of the notebook to your local storage path before running.
+Set the BASE variable at the top of the notebook to your local storage path before running due to large size.

 ### 5. Open the notebook
 ```text